Five first-round draft picks. One shared goal of breaking through, of receiving "The Call." You think these guys don't keep their cellphones handy?

 Such anxiety, River Cats manager Steve Scarsone says, "has been in the minor leagues forever.
 It's the nature of the game.
 You perform and see what happens.
 You keep on keeping on.
 For some reason, you're here in Triple A, and there's only one way out: Kick the door down.
 We're here to help them."

-Weeks labored through a shoulder strain this past spring training but has healed nicely.
+Weeks labored through a shoulder strain during spring training but has healed nicely.
 He's batting .365 through the River Cats' first 14 games.

 Weeks has returned to shortstop, his natural position, but said he's more than willing to play second, too.
 No room to be selective.